 The additional processing requirements defined in the BMPs are separate from and in addition to the product standards.
 There is a shared responsibility between the specifier and treater to assure the level of chemical application selected will meet the goal of minimizing the migration or leaching of the treating chemicals into the environment.

-Detailed information about BMPs can be found in the Best Management Practices guide.
+Detailed information about BMPs can be found in the Specifiers Guide - Best Management Practices.
 The following is a summary of that guide.

 In designing a project, one needs to consider the characteristics of various preserved wood products in relation to the purpose of the project and the environmental characteristics of the site.
 The best available science shows that preservative-treated wood poses minimal risk to aquatic environments when: